rcmoutinho/public-speaking/cte-example/README.md

 $ vagrant up
 ```

 That's it!
 Now you have a fully configured database with all the data you need to play with this use case.
 And if you want to understand more about how this automation was built, subscribe to a 3 emails course about software automation [here](https://cyborgdeveloper.tech/), **for FREE**.
-Learn how to use Vagrant to boost your local productivity.
+Learn how to use Vagrant to boost your local development productivity.

 ## Time to play!